 - Restricted movement in a joint

-Symptoms can sometimes be confused with more common problems such as a sports injury or in children and young people, growing pains.
+Symptoms can sometimes be confused with more common problems such as a sports injury or in children and young people, or growing pains.

 Types of diagnostic scans